byjg/yaj/docs/index.md

 ## Yaj is FAST

-Yaj is faster than JQuey.
+Yaj is faster than JQuery.
 See [here](benchmark.md) the benchmark tests

 ## FAQ